Position Summary

 • Confers with the persons most closely associated with the management of the patient and keeps them informed of any additional patient needs, treatment modification and/or progress.

-• Responsible for the preparation and submission of facility reports, ensuring confidentiality of all records including:
+• Responsible for the preparation and submission of facility reports, assuring confidentiality of all records including:

 • Daily attendance records and summaries of same.

-• Ensures all facility routines and procedures are carried out as outlined.
+• Sees that all facility routines and procedures are carried out as outlined.

-• Keeps abreast of new techniques and trends in the field of speech therapy.
+• Keeps abreast of new techniques and trends in the field of Physical Therapy.

 • Maintains good public relations with all community sources.

-• Delegates portions of the above-listed duties to facility personnel, with approval of the supervisor and/or director and in line with the best use of time and experience of such personnel.
+• Delegates portions of the above-listed duties to facility personnel, with approval of the supervisor and/or director/vice president and in line with the best use of time and experience of such personnel.

 • Keeps current on and adheres to policies and procedures as enumerated in the Policy and Procedures Manual of the facility.